a22wong/notorious-language-classifier/README.txt

-The Notorious Apple Pickers strike back as The Nororious Language Classifiers.
+The Notorious Apple Pickers strike back as The Notorious Language Classifiers.

 Below you will find an outline on how to run each of the classifiers: